Control of events from a distance is a power that thrills. Controlling a buzzing little

 sort of flying club for future buyers of their Cessna’s.
 This club necessitated an entrance

-in this case, a grateful friend who had been assisted with his boat radio problem, drew on
+in this case, a grateful friend who had been assisted with his boat radio problem (by the Radio Club guys, drew on

 his company account and paid Mr. McNeely the $500.
 So really, Mazi, Marsey, Kulwin, Kuzmic,

-Kozar, Leskovec, Cegelski, Miller – many of whom who had built the clandestine 250 watt amplifier
+Kozar, Leskovec, Cegelski, Miller – many of whom who had worked on the clandestine 250 watt amplifier

 for Mr. Swetel’s boat, enabled the aviation program to become airborne.